potassco/clinguin/examples/angular/knapsack/README.md

 # Knapsack

 Solves the [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).
-By doing so, it showcases the use of optimal consequences and false assumptions.
+By doing so, it showcases the use of optimal consequences and false assumptions as well as drag and drop.

 ## Usage